Good and Bad Passwords How-To

 To understand what make weak and strong passwords, it's necessary

-to understand what cracking tools can and can't do.
-L0phtCrack
+to understand what cracking tools can and cannot do.
+When this page

 John the Ripper in its dictionary transformation capabilities.